0xor1/purity/README.md

 ##Run Configurations

-Once you have setup a purity application you can run it either all on the client for quick and rapid testing cycles, or you can split it and run it as a client- server application.
+Once you have a purity application you can run it either all on the client for quick and rapid testing cycles, or you can split it and run it as a client- server application.
 Taken from [Stopwatch](http://github.com/0xor1/purity_stopwatch_example)